anthonyckleung/Project_Boost/README.md

 # Project_Boost

-Contains C# scripts for a space rocket game prototype based on the "C# Unity Developer 3D" tutorial.
+Contains the main assets for a space rocket game prototype based on the "C# Unity Developer 3D" tutorial.